2002 (July to December)

 The Penguin hires statistical criminal genius known as The Actuary to plan a Batman-proof heist for him.
 The Actuary’s plan?
 A daytime robbery of the Gotham flower show!
 Batman is still able to stop the burglary, but the Actuary takes the fall for the Penguin, who emerges as a legitimate casino owner (a title he will hold for many, many years).

 Jean-Paul confronts the Order of St. Dumas and learns that the mantle of Azrael has already been passed on to a new warrior.
 Jean Paul battles the new Azrael and seemingly kills him to reclaim sole possession of the title.
-However, as seen through flashback in Azrael #10, we learn that the magical villain Abra Kadabra saves the alternate Azrael and makes him an offer from his employer, the demon Neron.
-Kadabra explains that in a month or so Neron, King of Hell, will arrive on Earth to wreak havoc.
+However, as seen through flashback from Azrael #10, we learn that the magical villain Abra Kadabra saves the alternate Azrael and makes him an offer from his employer, the demon Neron.
+Kadabra explains that Neron, King of Hell, will arrive on Earth to wreak havoc in about a month’s time.
 In exchange for saving his life, the alternate Azrael must keep Batman occupied upon Neron’s arrival.
 Kadabra gives him a facsimile of Jean-Paul’s armored Batman costume and bids him farewell.
 Meanwhile, Jean-Paul’s further investigations into the Order of St. Dumas lead to his first meeting with Ra’s Al Ghul.
 Oracle updates Bruce and Tim to let them know how Azrael is doing.
 Bruce tells Tim that Ra’s is the only man he truly fears.

 –Flash Vol. 2 #100